Migration Guides

 PRs:#18173

-Component registration can now be queued with only &World.
-To facilitate this, a few APIs needed to be moved around.
+Component registration can now be queued with shared access to World, instead of requiring mutable access (&mut World).
+To facilitate this, a few APIs have been moved around.

 The following functions have moved from Components to ComponentsRegistrator:

 Accordingly, functions in Bundle and Component now take ComponentsRegistrator instead of Components.
-You can obtain ComponentsRegistrator from the new World::components_registrator.
-You can obtain ComponentsQueuedRegistrator from the new World::components_queue, and use it to stage component registration if desired.
+You can obtain ComponentsRegistrator from the new World::components_registrator() method.
+You can obtain ComponentsQueuedRegistrator from the new World::components_queue(), and use it to stage component registration if desired.

 Areas:ECS.